xrdocs/telemetry/_tutorials/iosxr-srv6-telemetry.md

 A dedicated article written by Deepak covers this topic in details: - insert link-

-The following Network Processor counters were been considered:
+The following Network Processor counters were considered:

 |     Network   Processor Database   |     Purpose                                                          |
 |----------------------------|----------------------------------------------------------------------|